TheHive-Project/CortexDocs/analyzer_requirements.md

 Provide your API ID and the API secret as values for  `uid` and `key` parameters.

 ### Clamav
-Clamav is a powerful and open source antivirus engine that permits you to write your custom signature using Yara and sigtool.This analyzer allows TheHive to communicate with a local clamav-daemon.
+Clamav is a powerful and open source antivirus engine that allows writing your custom signature using Yara and sigtool .
+This analyzer allows TheHive to communicate with a local clamav-daemon.

-A detailed configuration guide is available on Hetstat webstite [here](https://laskowski-tech.com/2018/07/24/clamav-analyzer-for-thehive-and-cortex/).
+A detailed configuration guide is available on [Hetstat's website](https://laskowski-tech.com/2018/07/24/clamav-analyzer-for-thehive-and-cortex/).

 The analyzer comes in only one flavor.